 “No way.
 If he hasn’t learned how to be a better friend, forget him.”

-I kissed Jack, and Casper hugged us.
+I kiss Jack, as Casper hugs us.

 “You still fighting with Robby?”
-Michael asked.
+Michael asks.

 “Yeah, I punched him out for making a crack about Jace’s mom.”